 all Sederunt book documents have been uploaded to BASYS or provided to AiB

-If replaced within 3 months the trustee should upload the report to BASYS, along with a copy of the circular to interested parties and raise a notification to advise the trustee supervision team that it has been uploaded.
-Alternatively, the application may be emailed to the team using AST@aib.gov.uk.
+If replaced within 3 months the trustee should upload the report to BASYS, along with a copy of the circular to interested parties and raise a notification to advise the team that it has been uploaded.
+Alternatively, the application may be emailed to the team.

 AiB expect that trustees will comply with their GDPR obligations in processing and providing information to AiB to support the application, and only provide information which is relevant to the application.

-Actions of the Trustee Supervision team
+Actions of the Bankruptcy Case Administration Team

-Upon the expiry of the 14 day period the Trustee Supervision team will:
+Upon the expiry of the 14 day period the team will:

 consider the information provided by the trustee and if appropriate request further information and/or evidence to be provided within 21 days of the request